 Did You Know?

-The bottle of 1875 St. Miriam shown in the auctioneer's archive photo has a label which reads "Scotch Whiskey" which reveals that it is simply a mocked-up prop.
-Were it real, it would not be labelled "Scotch" and would be called "Whisky".
+The bottle of 1875 St. Miriam shown in the auctioneer's archive photo has a label which reads "Scotch Whiskey".
+"Scotch" whisky is spelled "Whisky".
 The "e" only appears in non-Scottish Whiskeys.
-It also shows a royal warrant ("By appointment to His Majesty The King") but without a regal coat of arms or the name of the King in question, which would never happen.
 See more

 Written by 'Robert Duncan (VII)' (qv) See more